canonical/rockcraft/docs/tutorial/flask.rst

     :end-before: [docs:skopeo-copy-end]
     :dedent: 2

-Check that the image was successfully imported into Docker:
+Check that the image was successfully loaded into Docker:

 .. literalinclude:: code/flask/task.yaml
     :language: bash